euyemura/myNotes/grounded-ruby/06_control_flow_tech.md

 ### The `ensure` clause

 Here's an example, you have a data file, and you want to read a line off of it.  if this data file does not contain a particular substring, you raise an exception, if it does, you return the line.
-If it doesn't, the errror you will raise is an ArgumentError, but no matter what, we will close the fild handle no matter what.
+If it doesn't, the error you will raise is an ArgumentError, but no matter what, we will close the file handle no matter what.

 ```ruby
 def line_from_file(filename, substring)